 Public access is important to hunters and anglers as well as the Alaska Department of Fish and Game (ADF&G).
 If you can’t get “there,” you can’t fish, hunt, trap, or otherwise enjoy our fish and wildlife resources.
 ADF&G works cooperatively with the Department of Natural Resources (DNR) on access issues that may occur with state, federal, and municipal land conveyances, land and water management plans and access regulations, establishment or vacation of public easements, and state and federal legislation.

-For more information about the processes by which ADF&G participates in access issues, please see the Planning & Management section.
+For more information about the processes by which ADF&G participates in access issues, please see the Access & Planning section.

 Generally Allowed Uses on General State Land